Juhi-Makkar/PodcastMonetization-Hub/README.md

 - Token rewards are distributed at 1:1 ratio for contributions, 2:1 for sponsor matches
 - Smart contract is fully audited and tested on Stacks testnet

-For the most up-to-date contract information and deployment status, please check our official documentation and GitHub repository.